Expect Big Fish at The 51st Rumbly Bay Tuna Invitational

-The 50th Annual Rumbly Bay Tuna Invitational at Miller’s Point near Simon’s Town is well underway.
-Day 1 produces a 95kg yellowfin to win the first-day cash prize of R20 000.
+In 2018, Day 1 produced a 95kg yellowfin to win the first-day cash prize of R20 000.
 And Day 2 also produced a 91kg yellowfin tuna to take the daily prize.

-“I think my overall winner was around 68 or 70kg back then,” says last year’s Rumbly Bay overall R60k bonus prize winner Marius Coetzee, who couldn’t fish at Rumbly Bay this year as he was captaining the Protea team at the FIPS-M World Champs in France.
-“This year the guys are pulling out tuna over 90kg.
+“I think my overall winner was around 68 or 70kg in 2017,” says that year’s Rumbly Bay overall R60k bonus prize winner Marius Coetzee.
+“And in 2018 the guys were pulling out tuna over 90kg.
 Just goes to show we in SA still have some of the best fishing in the world.”

 CBSC50th Annual Tuna Invitational Tournament 2018- Day 1